indoctrine/tasks/README.md

                           fields in future.
                         - Added additional checks on the date validation, as it was relying too heavily on correct input by the user.
+    19 January 2019     - Huge reshuffle of validation methods.
+                        - Render() now always poops a table out but CSS/JS sweeps it under the rug if there aren't any tasks.
+                        - Uses a temporary object to do validation so we're not cluttering TaskList with random crap.
+                        - Added a few more data validation bits and pieces.

   CHANGELOG tasks.js:
     28 December 2018    - File created.